 - If the assault did not occur on the UNT Campus or in Denton, you can file a report with the respective law enforcement agency.
 The Survivor Advocate can connect you to the right jurisdiction.

 You are not alone.
 We are here to help.

 UNT Survivor Advocate, SurvivorAdvocate@unt.edu

-The UNT Survivor Advocate’s role is to connect students who have been affected by violence to resources (counseling, health, safety, academics, legal, etc.), and act as their advocate.
-The advocate can assist a student by doing things like filing protective orders, completing crime victim’s compensation applications, contacting professors for absences related to an assault, working with housing to facilitate a room change (if needed), and connecting students to the many other resources that are available, both on and off campus.
+The UNT Survivor Advocate’s role is to connect students who have been impacted by violence to resources (counseling, health, safety, academics, legal, etc.), and act as their advocate.
+The advocate can assist a student by filing protective orders, completing crime victim’s compensation applications, contacting professors for absences related to an assault, working with housing to facilitate a room change (if needed), and connecting students to the many other resources that are available, both on and off campus.